ethanhua/Skeleton/README.md

-# skeleton
+# Skeleton

-a library provide a easy way to show skeleton loading view like facebook and alipay
+The library provides an easy way to show skeleton loading view like Facebook and Alipay.
+It now uses a memory optimised version of shimmer animation so it is even faster and you can animate bigger layouts as well.

 # Preview